ashley468/cst391-milestone/milestone2/README.md

 - Ashley, excellent work on this assignment

 # Response to Feedback
 - No specific changes were made for the milestone as the past one met all requirements.
+However, I reviewed my work to ensure that past requirements and project goals were met and well aligned with future project development.